Skip to main content

 sudo ./install.sh # equivalent to dnf -y localinstall ./*.rpm --disablerepo='*'

 For split deployment: the CP host needs only the two control-plane packages (api7ee-dp-manager, api7ee-dashboard); the DP host needs only api7-gateway.
-Installing the whole bundle is fine too — just do not start the services you do not need.
+Installing the whole bundle is also supported.
+Do not start the services you do not need.

 Put the database connection string into two configs (both pointing at the same database); leave everything else at the defaults.